 By the end of this tutorial you will be able to access your Raspberry Pi 3 as Wi-Fi Hotpot.
-Before getting started please make sure that your module is ppp Internet connected.
-If not please follow the steps from tutorial 3.
+Before getting started please make sure that your module is PPP Internet connected.
+If not please follow the steps from PPP installer tutorial.

 Here we go;

 sudo apt-get install dnsmasq hostapd

 2. You need to configure wlan0 with a static IP.